ralphqq/pse-indices-scoreboard/README.md

 The app uses a PostgreSQL database, so it requires `psycopg2` to be installed.
 Please see project's `requirements.txt` file for a complete list of dependencies.

 ### Environment Variables
-The app expects appropriate values for the following environment variables to be set in a `.env` file:
+The app expects appropriate values for the following environment variables to be set in a `.env` file or in a terminal session:

 * `DB_USERNAME`
 * `DB_PASSWORD`
 * `DB_NAME`
 * `DB_PORT`
+* `SECRET_KEY` (optional during development, required in production)
+* `SITENAME` (the site domain, optional during development, required in production)
+* `DJANGO_SETTINGS_MODULE` (set this to `pse_summary.settings.production` as appropriate or just leave it alone)

 ## Celery Beat Schedule Settings
 The app's Scrapy spider is set to crawl the PSE homepage every 3 minutes from 9 a.m. to 4 p.m.
 (Philippine local time) from Mondays through Fridays.
-This can be adjusted by modifying the `CELERY_BEAT_SCHEDULE` setting under the `pse_summary/settings.py` module as follows:
+This can be adjusted by modifying the `CELERY_BEAT_SCHEDULE` setting under the `pse_summary/settings/base.py` module as follows:

 ```
 CELERY_BEAT_SCHEDULE = {